From purifying the air you breathe to positively impacting your mental well-being, indoor plants are the perfect addition to any home or office.

 Also known as the Zebra plant, this is one of the most popular indoor plants in Melbourne — their striking green, cream and purple leaves create a beautiful focal point in any interior.
 Calatheas are easy to look after and are perfect if you lead a busy lifestyle.

-• Placement: The Calathea needs to be near light but not in direct sunlight, so install yours away from windows.
+- Placement: The Calathea needs to be near light but not in direct sunlight, so install yours away from windows.
+This species grows best in indirect sunlight.

-• Special tips: If kept in dry conditions (such as an office in winter), these plants can be prone to attacks from mites and scale.
+- Special tips: If kept in dry conditions (such as an office in winter), these plants can be prone to attacks from mites and scale.
 Prevent these pests by sprinkling a layer of Searles Derris Dust over the leaves and the base.
-Derris Dust is an organic insecticide which is low toxicity for both you and your plant.
+Derris Dust is an organic insecticide that is low toxicity for both you and your plant.

 Fiddle Leaf Fig

 The Fiddle Leaf Fig has become synonymous with interior design.
-This is partly because of the plants beautiful lush leaves and also due to the fact that they are incredibly easy to care for.
+This is partly because of the plant's beautiful lush leaves and low-maintenance nature.

-• Special tip: If you plan to grow your Fiddle Leaf Fig tree, we have a range of stakes in our shop which will help guide and support it.
+- Special tip: If you plan to grow your Fiddle Leaf Fig tree, we have a range of stakes in our shop that will help guide and support it.

 Popular hanging plants